-Inspired by the story of Merhan Nasseri, an Iranian refugee.
-Dreamworks reportedly paid him $250,000 for the use of his biography.
-In 1988, he landed at Charles de Gaulle Airport near Paris after being denied entry into England because his passport and United Nations refugee certificate had been stolen.
-French authorities would not let him leave the airport.
+The movie was inspired by the story of Merhan Nasseri, an Iranian refugee.
+In 1988, he landed at Charles De Gaulle Airport near Paris, after being denied entry into England, because his passport and United Nations refugee certificate had been stolen.
+French authorities wouldn't let him leave the airport.
 He remained in Terminal One, a stateless person with nowhere else to go.
-He has since been granted permission to either enter France or return to his own country.
-He instead chooses to continue to live in the terminal and tell his story to those who will listen.
+He has since been granted permission to either enter France or return to Iran.
+He chooses to continue to live in the terminal and tell his story to those who will listen.
 Reportedly, his mental health has deteriorated over the years.
-When given the opportunity to live in France, he refused because the documents did not name him as "Sir, Alfred", and he claims to have forgotten his native Persian language.
+When given the opportunity to live in France, he refused because the documents did not name him as "Sir Alfred", and he claims to have forgotten his native Persian.
 Reportedly, he left the terminal in August 2006 to be hospitalized for an unspecified illness.
+DreamWorks reportedly paid him $250,000 for the use of his biography.

-Steven Spielberg cut a line from the film where Hanks's character is getting help using a phone card and says, "Home phone, home phone!"
-Spielberg cut this because he didn't want comparisons to E.T. the Extra-Terrestrial and the famous lines "Phone home."
+In a deleted scene, Navorski gets help using a phone card and says, "Home phone, home phone!"
+Steven Spielberg cut it because he didn't want comparisons to E.T. the Extra-Terrestrial (1982) and the famous lines "Phone home."

 Although Viktor comes from the fictional country of Krakozhia, the language he speaks in the movie is Bulgarian.
 The written material shown (the Fodor's guide and the magazine page with the jazz greats) is in bad Russian.
 The label on the Planters peanuts can is neither in Bulgarian nor in Russian.
 Viktor's driving license is issued in Homel, Republic of Belarus, and has a woman's name on it (written in Cyrillic) - Gulnara Gulina.
 It was a real license provided by a real Gulnara Gulina, a woman from Belarus who was working in American movie industry, although the license, issued in 1995, was already invalid at the time of filming.
 The filmmakers just added Viktor Navorski's name in English and his photo.